dimi-fn/Various-Data-Science-Scripts/BI_Business_Intelligence/README.md

         * Category and y Axis.
 Drag a time-based field, such as month/day, to the "category" bucket, and drag the value that you want to track to the y axis bucket.
 Time periods where an increase in value occurred are displayed in green by default, while periods with a decrease in value are displayed in red

     * `Funnel charts`: typically used to show changes over a specific process or segment, such as a sales pipeline or website retention rate monitoring

+## QA

+Ask question with natural language.
+It is enabled by default on dashboards.
+To view setting: homepage > workspace > dashboards > select your dashboard > click "..."settings > datasets > select the dashboard's dataset

 -------